-A cornerstone of the mezzo intervention was to develop backbone agencies that received 4-5 years of training, coaching, and implementation support to become certified trauma resilient organizations.
-Following the CTRC theory of change, the backbone agencies set out to build resilience not only in their own organizations but to collectively create a trauma-responsive community by embedding and embodying shared trauma knowledge and understanding across a system of care.
+A cornerstone of the mezzo intervention was to develop “Backbone Agencies” that received 4 to 5 years of training, coaching, and implementation support to become endorsed trauma-resilient organizations.
+Following the CTRC Theory of Change, each Backbone Agency set out to build resilience not only in their organizations but to collectively create a trauma-responsive community by embedding and embodying shared trauma knowledge and understanding across a system of care.

 The need, excitement, and trepidation for this new project was evident from the beginning.
-The first training focused on the leaders from each backbone agency who nominated champions to attend the 5-Day Train the Trainer Certification.
-Throughout both trainings, many expressed the dire need for the culture change that the Louisville TRC project could bring.
-Little did we know that the project would meet two significant events that changed Louisville, the country, and the world; COVID-19 and the killing of Breonna Taylor.
+The first training focused on formal agency leadership from each Backbone Agency, which then nominated champions to attend the 5-Day TRC Model Training and Champions Workshop.
+Throughout both trainings, many expressed the dire need for the culture change that the TRC Model could bring.
+Little did we know that the project would meet two significant events that changed Louisville, the country, and the world: COVID-19 and the killing of Breonna Taylor.

 With these two events came disruption, change, and growth.
-The grieving process lasted throughout much of the grant’s second and third years, testing those who had been part of the initial training.
-CTRC helps build comprehensive tools and norms to address stress and trauma.
-Still, the question remained, how could CTRC help build a trauma-responsive community while the city is experiencing unprecedented trauma, pain, stress, and devastation?
+The grieving process lasted throughout much of the grant’s second and third years, testing those who had been part of the initial first cohort.
+CTRC assists with building comprehensive tools and norms to address stress and trauma.
+Still, the question remained: how could CTRC support building a trauma-responsive community while the city experienced unprecedented trauma, pain, stress, and devastation?

-Utilizing trauma-informed practices, the CTRC team conducted racial healing forums in partnership with community leaders and city officials.
-With the forums, extra time, and consultation support, the project is seeing momentum and change across the Backbone Agencies.
-Each agency faced many challenges throughout this time.
-Still, it also allowed them to see in real time with real issues how CTRC responds to trauma and adversity and, ultimately, how it helps to strengthen resilience.
+Utilizing the model and grant resources, the CTRC team partnered with community leaders and city officials to conduct racial healing forums.
+With the forums, extra time, and consultation support, the project sought momentum and change across the Backbone Agencies and the community.
+The community faced many challenges throughout this time, but the Backbone Agencies experienced in real-time real issues and how the TRC Model can assist in responding to trauma and adversity and, ultimately, how it helps to strengthen resilience.

-As we close out Year 5 of the grant, CTRC has successfully trained 416 individuals at 51 different agencies and supported 78 Champion Trainers who have trained 1,593 individuals.
-This strong network of amazing individuals has brought small grassroots organizations into partnerships with larger organizations to create a system of care with a common goal…making the city of Louisville a trauma-resilient community.
+As the 5th year of the grant has come to a close, CTRC has successfully trained 551 individuals at 72 different agencies and supported 91 Champion Trainers who have trained 2,978 individuals over the five years).
+This strong network of outstanding individuals has brought small grassroots organizations into partnerships with larger organizations to create a system of care with a common goal…making the city of Louisville a trauma-resilient community.